What is the ICPBR?

 Firstly, the sponsors of this meeting were:

-attended this meeting (that appeared to be called: ‘The Hazard of
+attended this meeting in Bucharest (called: ‘The Hazard of

 here (opens new window).

 You will note that almost all of them are conspicuously agrochemical industry representatives, or those who in some capacity, are employed by them, such as on a research consultancy basis, helping agchem get marketing authorisations for their pesticides, for example.

 were also Civil Servants in attendance, such as Helen Thompson and

 Selwyn Jenkins, UK civil servant working for FERA, the UK Food And

 Note that at the end of 2008, Helen Thompson, certainly had the role of Secretary of the ICPBR Bee Protection Group)(1).

 Civil Servants are of course, meant to serve the good of the people and

 environment who they ultimately are supposed to work for.